 Rhone Spar Jogger

-Rhone is a company that not only knows how to make high-performance clothing, suitable for all manner of fitness disciplines, but knows how to make them look great in the process.
-The Spar Jogger are just that, serving up a super-soft jogger silhouette that not only keeps you warm, but also wicks sweat away from your body.
+The Spar Jogger are just that, serving up a super-soft jogger silhouette that not only keeps you warm, but is also sweat wicking.
 Multiple pockets take care of your phone, wallet and keys and you can even get a hoodie to match.

 Olivers Bradbury Jogger

-Olivers Apparel is another retailer that knows how to make male yogis look and feel good when in the studio.
-Its clothing range isn't yoga-specific mind you, as it can be used across other sports, but the Bradbury Jogger in particular will have you downward dogging in no time thanks to its four-way stretch design.
-They're made from a water-repellant fabric too, keeping you protected on the way to class and a tapered fit helps to keep you warm and to save any sagging fabric getting in the way of your stretching.
+They're made from a water repellent fabric too, keeping you protected on the way to class and a tapered fit helps to keep you warm and to save any sagging fabric getting in the way of your stretching.

 Vuori Ponto Peformance Pant

-Vuori is the Finnish word for mountain, which doesn't necessarily describe where you can go wearing Vuori clothing (although it will certainly hold up outdoors), but the company adds it "represents the view from the summit."
-While Vuori caters for multiple sporting disciplines, it has a soft spot for yoga.
+While Vuori caters for multiple sporting disciplines, it has a soft spot for men's yoga.
 The Ponto Performance Pant are designed to offer supreme comfort married with optimum performance.
-Unlike some other pairs, the Ponto has a straight-leg fit as opposed to tapered, but they're lightweight and super-soft, ideal for everything from yoga studios to airplanes.
+Unlike some other pairs of men's yoga pants, the Ponto has a straight-leg fit as opposed to tapered, but they're lightweight and super-soft, ideal for everything from yoga studios to airplanes.

 prAna Vaha Pant

-prAna is another company born out of a love for yoga and one that should be on the hitlist of of anyone who partakes in daily meditation.
-The Vaha Pant is the perfect companion for such an activity, but they also have their uses in yoga and if you just want to generally lounge about the house.
-They're made from a woven hemp blend fabric, so are just as good for the environment as they are with providing comfort and support. prAna has chosen for a wide-leg fit for the Vaha, as opposed to the tapered fit of some other pairs.
+They're made from a woven hemp blend fabric, so are just as good for the environment as they are with providing comfort and support. prAna has chosen for a wide-leg fit for the Vaha, as opposed to the tapered fit of some other pairs of men's yoga pants.
 This is to provide a more relaxed fit (ideal for lounging around, naturally) but one that still enables a full range of motion when putting your body into various poses.
 An eclectic range of colour options only adds to their minimal, yet premium look.

 Under Armour UA Hybrid Pants

-Under Armour is a giant within the sporting world, being the official clothing partner of various teams and providing apparel, footwear and accessories for all manner of recreational sports, too.
-The Hybrid Pants are as their name suggests, appropriate for use in practically any scenario you can think of, which includes yoga.
-They're a close-to-skin fit design, but thanks to a stretch-woven fabric in the upper leg and a knit fabric for the lower, they won't feel too constrictive, ideal for performing the splits, then.
-Under Armour knows all too well about fabrics that need to perform at the highest level, and these pants promise to deliver, with sweat-wicking and quick-drying capabilities, coupled with the company's own Storm technology to repel water.
+The Hybrid Pants are as their name suggests, appropriate for use in practically any scenario you can think of, which includes men's yoga.
+They're a close-to-skin fit design, but thanks to a stretch woven fabric in the upper leg and a knit fabric for the lower, they won't feel too constrictive; ideal for performing the splits (if you can, you know, do that).
+Under Armour knows all too well about fabrics that need to perform at the highest level, and these pants promise to deliver, with sweat wicking and quick drying capabilities, coupled with the company's own Storm technology to repel water.
 They might not be as yoga-focused as some other pairs in this list, but they're undoubtedly up to the task.

 Adidas Alphaskin Tech Tights